 To provide schools, workplaces and other communities with training, consulting and facilitation of dialogue circles which improve communication, build relationships, reduce violence and allow those most impacted by conflict and wrongdoing to develop their own solutions for justice and well-being.

 Who We Are

 The Center for Restorative Approaches (CRA) was founded in 2008 as an initiative of Neighborhood Housing Services.
 Our organization helps people uncover their natural ability to respond to destructive behavior in constructive ways.
-We provide communities with training, tools, and processes to build relationships and that allow for those most impacted by conflict and crime to develop their own solutions and ways of repairing harm.
+We provide communities with training and tools that build relationships and that allow for those most impacted by conflict and crime to develop their own solutions and ways of repairing harm.
 Our staff, interns and volunteers are committed to making restorative approaches possible.
 CONTACT US to see how you can join in our mission!

 Troi Bechet is the founder and CEO of the Center for Restorative Approaches.
 Troi earned her Bachelor’s in Psychology from the University of New Orleans and Master’s in Social Work from Southern University at New Orleans and has over 25 years of administrative experience.
 Prior to her work with CRA, she worked as the Director of the Community Building Initiative at Neighborhood Housing Services, and served as the Director of the New Orleans Theater Association, as well as the Vice President of Operations at the Private Industry Council of New Orleans.